-The bill’s title was written by its sponsor.
+The bill’s titles are written by its sponsor.

-This is a Senate bill in the United States Congress (indicated by the “S.” in “S. 940”).
 A bill must be passed by both the House and Senate in identical form and then be signed by the President to become law.

 Civic Impulse.
-(2015).
+(2018).
 S. 940 — 113th Congress: Graduation Promise Act of 2013.
 Retrieved from https://www.govtrack.us/congress/bills/113/s940

 “S. 940 — 113th Congress: Graduation Promise Act of 2013.” www.GovTrack.us.
 2013.
 June 22, 2018 <https://www.govtrack.us/congress/bills/113/s940>

 |title=S. 940 (113th)